BirchWong/miniDiffusion/README.md

 This project trains a Flow Matching / DDPM text-to-image model from scratch.

+The training dataset consists of 10,000 image-text pairs.

 All core algorithm implementations are located in the **`src`** folder for easy reading and learning.

 ## Explanation of Basic Principles